ramiss/FPVRaceOne/docs/FEATURES.md

 ### Recording Phase

 - Firmware stores up to 5000 RSSI samples with millisecond timestamps in a dedicated calibration buffer
-- The wizard records the **final pipeline output** (post Kalman → Median → MA → EMA → step limiter) — what the lap detector actually sees
+- The wizard records the **final pipeline output** (post running-median) — what the lap detector actually sees
 - One sample every 20 ms (~50 Hz)
 - Multiple fly-over passes can be recorded in a single session, but **3 passes is the sweet spot** for the threshold calculator